Car Inspection in Indiana

 NOTE: Only 1 waiver will ever be granted over the lifetime of your vehicle; the next time your vehicle is due for testing, it will need to pass.

 You may apply for a waiver if all of the following apply:

 - The vehicle meets all of the qualifications for a waiver.

 - All emissions control equipment is intact and visually operational.

 - Repairs made to your vehicle are connected with the emissions problems that caused your vehicle to fail the test.

 - For vehicles made between 1976 and 1980, at least $75 has been spent on emission-related repairs.

-- For vehicles made between 1981 and 1995 that are registered in Clark and Floyd counties, at least $200 has been spent on repairs performed by an Indiana Certified Emissions Repair Technician.
-The total is at least $450 in Lake and Porter counties.
+- For vehicles 1996 and newer, at least $450 has been spent on repairs performed by an Indiana Certified Emissions Repair Facility.

 Make sure to bring all repair receipts to the testing facility.

 Indiana Incentives for Eco-Friendly Driving